-To order Lowrance accessories such as power or adapter cables, please contact:
+To order Lowrance GPS accessories, please contact:

 1) Your local marine dealer or consumer electronics store.
 Most quality dealers that handle marine electronic equipment or other consumer electronics should be able to assist you with these items.

 To locate a Lowrance dealer near you, visit our web site, www.lowrance.com and look for the Dealer Locator.
 Or, you can consult your telephone directory for listings.